221 Townsend Place

 what heritage benefits is this proposal providing to the City of New Westminster?

-Matt asked about 3 years ago
+Matt asked almost 4 years ago

 The 1907 Davey House has high heritage value as well as a high level of building integrity.
 It has been evaluated to have historic, social, and cultural values, as well as significant aesthetic and scientific values because it is a British Columbia Mills Timber and Trading Company (BCMTT) Ready-Made house system.
 These houses were designed, patented and produced between 1904 and 1910 in Vancouver and shipped across Western North America.
 It illustrates BCMTT’s unique sectional building system, consisting of pre-cut lumber and panels that were labelled, insulated and pre-painted, with vertical battens covering the joints between panels.
 It is also one of only eight known surviving BCMTT’s Ready-Made houses in New Westminster and may be the only surviving example of the Design H cottage in the Lower Mainland.